Dual Tax Status: What it Means When Reporting a Pastor’s Wages

 For ministers, wages are reported two different ways:

-Federal Income Tax = Employee status.
-Ministers who meet the Internal Revenue Service (IRS) definition of a minister are considered an employee of the church for federal income tax purposes.
+- Federal Income Tax = Employee Status.
+Workers who meet the IRS definition of a minister are considered employees of the church for federal income tax purposes.

-- Ministers are required to pay federal income taxes, although they are exempt from automatic federal income tax withholding from their paycheck.
+- Ministers are required to pay federal income taxes, although they are exempt from automatic federal income tax withholding from their paychecks.

 - To cover any tax liability, the ministry can set up voluntary income tax withholding at the minister’s request.